electric-eloquence/fepper-npm/excludes/profiles/base/extend/README.md

 Common utilty functions for custom extensions are available from the
 <a href="https://www.npmjs.com/package/fepper-utils" target="_blank">Fepper Utils</a>
-NPM.
+npm.
 Its API documentation can be viewed by following the link.